parodos-dev/orchestrator-helm-chart/charts/orchestrator-k8s/README.md

 # Orchestrator-k8s helm chart

 This chart will install the Orchestrator and all its dependencies on kubernetes.
-It is well suited for dev/QE/test or resource constrained environments.
+It is well suited for dev/QE/test or resource-constrained environments.

 The chart deploys:
 - Janus-IDP